Flora of Cantabria: Dunes

 Coastal dunes are one of the most endangered ecosystems in Cantabria.
 Its species, all herbaceous, are exclusive to these ecosystems, so their disappearance would mean the irreversible loss of highly specialized plants.

-In the area closest to the sea, where the grains of sand deposited by the tide are intercepted, slightly above the average high tide, the first band of pioneer dune vegetation begins to settle, represented in Cantabria mainly by the northern couch grass (Elymus farctus), generally accompanied by the prickly saltwort (Salsola kali), the searockets (Cakile maritima) and the arenaria (Honkenya pelopides).
+In the area closest to the sea, where the grains of sand deposited by the tide are intercepted, slightly above the average high tide, the first band of pioneer dune vegetation begins to settle, represented in Cantabria mainly by northern couch grass (Elymus farctus), generally accompanied by prickly saltwort (Salsola kali), searockets (Cakile maritima) and arenaria (Honkenya pelopides).

 Where there is no marine influence, the sand dunes rise and form strands in the inner part of the large beaches of Cantabria.
-A certain stabilization of the dune occurs in this growth zone as a result of the settlement of vegetation that reduces its mobility, especially the beachgrass (Ammophila arenaria), which due to its wingspan and intricate root system, is the main fixative plant in this environment.
-Other characteristic species of this area are the sea holly (Eryngium maritimun), the carex (Carex arenaria) or the sea spurge (Euphorbia paralias).
+A certain stabilization of the dune occurs in this growth zone, as a result of the settlement of vegetation that reduces its mobility, especially beachgrass (Ammophila arenaria) which, due to its wingspan and intricate root system, is the main fixative plant in this environment.
+Other characteristic species of this area are sea holly (Eryngium maritimun), carex (Carex arenaria) or sea spurge (Euphorbia paralias).

 Further inland, in the more sheltered areas of the beach, the sandy substrate is fixed in extensive plains covered by less specialized vegetation, in which sandy species are mixed with other opportunistic ones.
-The meadows of Festuca rubra, Lolium perenne, Lagurus ovatus, Phlenum arenarium and Briza maxima are typical.
+Meadows of Festuca rubra, Lolium perenne, Lagurus ovatus, Phlenum arenarium and Briza maxima are typical.
 There are also other species such as Medicago marina and M. littoralis, Linaria maritima, Dianthus monspessulanus and Otanthus maritimus.

-Cantabria is home to the largest dune field in the Cantabrian Sea, the Liencres Dunes, declared a natural park by Decree 101/1986 of December 9, 1986, the main natural element that determined the creation of the Park being the dune system located on the right bank of the mouth of the Pas river.
+Cantabria is home to the largest dune field in the Cantabrian Sea, the Liencres Dunes, declared a natural park by Decree 101/1986 of December 9, 1986.
+The main natural element that determined the creation of the Park is the dune system located on the right bank of the mouth of the Pas river.
 The park is a true ecological jewel, due to the enormous development of its dunes and its acceptable degree of conservation, which is threatened by the urban development projects currently existing in its surroundings, which far exceed the carrying capacity of this valuable ecosystem.
 It was also included in the National Inventory of Points of Geological Interest of the Geological and Mining Institute of Spain (IGME).